Please note this course is subject to approval.

 What makes us different?
 We also offer many modules which bring the disciplines of film and drama together.
 Our modules Directing Actors for Film and Introduction to Screenwriting give you a seamless mix of both film and drama so you can excel throughout the screen and the stage.

 Our high-spec facilities mean you’ve always got somewhere to rehearse and edit.
 You’ll also be offered careers guidance and training, preparing you for the career you want upon graduation.

 This course is based in our Department of Literature, Film and Theatre Studies.
 You’ll be taught by academics who are also practitioners in their field and have significant experience in the industry – from film-makers to award-winning theatre specialists.

-We are ranked number 1 in the UK for film studies (Dance, Drama and Cinematics, Times Good University Guide 2019) and 100% of our Drama students expressed overall satisfaction with their course in the 2019 National Student Survey.
+We are ranked number 1 in the UK for film studies (Dance, Drama and Cinematics, Times Good University Guide 2019).

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroadwhile otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 For students who commence their course in 2020, if you spend a full year abroad you’ll pay no tuition fees to Essex for that year.
 You won't pay any tuition fees to your host university either.